Alexanderm5454/Image-Porfolio/README.md

 # Image-Porfolio
-A simple single page image portfolio written using reacjs.
+A simple single page image portfolio written using reactjs.